watinha08/watinha08/README.md

  #### My name is Leonardo, I'm from São Paulo, Brazil.

- I'm Passionate about games!
+ Videogames changed my life, I want give back all the good memories playing alone or with others, to further people.

 • Studying Video Game Programming and Development.

-• My Dream is to Make a Game that Shanges Someones Life.
+• My Dream is to Make a Game that Can Make Someone's Day Better.

+• Studing Japanese!

 ### Get in touch with me through my social network: